 Contains full-text articles from popular children’s magazines, easy-to-read encyclopedic entries, and a vast image collection.
 Covers a range of topics, from endangered species and famous musicians to fitness and space exploration.

 Search local newspapers from the colonial era through the early 20th century (1732-1921).
 Contains over two dozen publications, including the Newport-based Rhode Island Gazette, Newport Mercury, Newport Herald, and Rhode Island Republican.
-An NPL barcode (the 14-digit number on the back of your library card) is required to access this resource remotely.

 Provides indexing and abstracts for nearly 300 peer-reviewed journals.
 Topics covered include Best Practices, Curriculum Development, Literacy Standards, Pedagogical Research, Instructional Media, Language Arts, Science & Mathematics, School Administration, and more.

 Offers teachers, librarians, and students resources for supporting classroom discussion.
 Content covers current events, a range of socio-economic issues, scientific discoveries, and other popular topics frequently discussed in school.

 Help improve your career skills or further develop a personal interest with access to more than 4,000 continuously updated, on-demand video courses.
 Explore the many options across 75 categories in business, technology, design, and more taught by world-class instructors.